CSCI-2349-F23/ps4/README.md

 Then concatenate all your lists into one giant list of lemmatized stopword-free tokens, and
 * Create a frequency distribution and print out the the top 20 words.
-* Turn the whole thing into one giant string using `" ".join()` (a few times!) and make a single word cloud.
-Save the word cloud to a .png file.
+* Turn the whole thing into one giant string using `" ".join()` and make a single word cloud.
+Save the word cloud to a `.png` file.

 Here's the word cloud I created for all the links on the [Endangered Animals page](https://en.wikipedia.org/wiki/Category:Endangered_animals).